Political Islam: In Muslim countries

+Sudan

+Political Islam shaped Sudan’s state and security apparatus most decisively under Omar al-Bashir’s Islamist regime, which used tamkeen (“empowerment”) to place loyalists in the civil service, judiciary, economy, and security institutions, while also expanding militias to bolster regime survival and weaken independent centers of power.
+Analysts also describe the Sudanese Islamist movement as having embedded itself in the officer corps over time, giving it enduring influence inside the armed forces and helping explain why Islamist networks remained relevant after Bashir’s 2019 removal and during the 2023 war.

+The current wartime governing camp also includes many figures and networks associated with Bashir, which helps explain why Islamist influence has remained visible in both civilian and military circles.
+Islamist networks have long influenced the Sudanese Armed Forces, especially since the Bashir era, when the Muslim Brotherhood and related currents gained deep access to state and security institutions.
+In the current war, multiple reports say Burhan depends on Islamist-aligned factions and militias for battlefield support, which has allowed Islamist actors to regain leverage inside the military and the broader political order.

-Research in Europe
+Research in Austria

-In July 2020, the Austrian government made up of the ÖVP and the Greens set up the Documentation Centre Political Islam, an organization to research "religiously motivated political extremism" related to political Islam and to monitor related networks and social media.
+In July 2020, the Austrian government made up of the ÖVP and the Greens set up the Documentation Center Political Islam (DCPI), an organization to research "religiously motivated political extremism" related to political Islam and to monitor related networks and social media.
 It was financed by the Austrian Foundation and through the 2015 Fund Act.

-In the wake of the Mahsa Amini protests in Iran, the Austrian organization produced a report on the efforts of the Islamic Republic to exert influence abroad in the cultural, religious and educational sectors in Europe through foundations and religious centres, including the Islamic Center in Hamburg and the Imam Ali Center in Vienna.
+In the wake of the Mahsa Amini protests in Iran, the DCPI produced a report on the efforts of the Islamic Republic to exert influence abroad in the cultural, religious and educational sectors in Europe through foundations and religious centers, including the Islamic Center in Hamburg and the Imam Ali Center in Vienna.
 In 2022, the organization also investigated the Islamic Association in Austria, an organization that runs a mosque in Vienna's Jewish neighbourhood that is allegedly responsible for propagating antisemitism, anti-Israel hatred, and support for Hamas and the Muslim Brotherhood.

+In fall of 2026 the DCPI published the yearly report for 2025 showing that influencers have taken over from preachers.
+Based on differences in legal status between religious and other facilities in Austria, DCPI-head Lisa Fellhofer pointed to the fact that the Islamic Religious Organization (IGGÖ, Körperschaft des öffentlichen Rechts) could revoke a facility’s status as a mosque, while the facility could still remain open under association law (Vereinsrecht).